aiur100/bob-lambda-api/README.md

 ## Requirements
 * NodeJS 8 or higher
 * Serverless framework (https://serverless.com/)
 * An AWS account with a AWS key and secret attached to a full admin user.
-That user must be in your ~/.aws/credentials file under the profile "pasley_hill_admin".
+That user must be in your ~/.aws/credentials file under the profile "<my-profile>".
 * You also will need a env.yml file provided to you with the proper credentials.

 ## Once you have all the requirements listed above...